Gangadharbhuvan/Machine_Learning-Projects/Flask Applications/Face & Gender Recognition web app using ML and Opencv in Flask/README.md

 ## Here, created the image processing application is Face Recognition.
 The task here is to detect the face along with the gender(Male/Female).

 # Working:
+1. We have the data in seperate folder for male and female.
+2. Read an image, convert to grayscale, apply haarcascade, where it detects face in bounding box.
+3. Similarly appy haarcascade to all faces in data.
+4. Resize the image to 100x100 array.
+5. Take only the detected face for all image, and save it in pickle format.
+6. Performing Min-Max scaling for Rescaling all image into a single form.
+7.

+# Working:
 Upload Image -> Process image in Flask app with ML Model -> Detect the Face & Gender.
 Using this as a base, anyone can build more advanced app for Face Emotion detection and other so on.